-D.H.
-Davis Drug Store continues as the oldest firm in continuous business operation at the time of this writing.
-But it is hardly Gallatin’s first-ever business.
-Within what is the present-day city limits, Elisha B. Creekmore settled before 1833.
+Elisha B. Creekmore settled within what is the present-day city limits of Jamesport, MO, sometime before 1833.
 He ran a boarding house where settlers could buy a meal, ask questions, and camp in the yard.
 The place was described as a double one-story cabin (two rooms) and was the last cabin on the old trail leading northwest to nowhere.

 The oldest maps available show the trail going north along the east side of Creekmore’s field.
 His cabin was center to that east side.
 The cabin and half of the field were in Section 29.
 There is evidence of a dwelling that can still be determined when examining the surface of the ground today, some 160 years later.